jet/equinox/README.md

 - streams like `Favorites` where every event is small (add sku, drop sku), and the snapshot is pretty compact (list of skus) (but note it is ever growing)
 - streams like `SavedForLater` items where the state rolls over regularly - even after 5 years and 1000s of items moving in and out, there's a constraint of max 50 items which makes a snapshot pretty light.
 (The other trick is that a `Cleared` event counts as a valid starting state for the fold - and we don't write a snapshot if we have one of those)

-The big win is latency in querying contexts - given that access strategy, you're guaranteed to be able to produce the full state of the aggregate with a single roundtrip (if max batch size is 200, the sna[shots are written every 200 items so reading backward 200 guarantees a snapshot will be included)
+The big win is latency in querying contexts - given that access strategy, you're guaranteed to be able to produce the full state of the aggregate with a single roundtrip (if max batch size is 200, the snapshots are written every 200 items so reading backward 200 guarantees a snapshot will be included)

 The secondary benefit is of course that you have an absolute guarantee there will always be a snapshot, and if a given write succeeds, there will definitely be a snapshot in the `maxBatchSize` window (but it still copes if there isn't - i.e. you can add snapshotting after the fact)